jupyterhub/jupyterhub/docs/source/reference/config-sudo.md

 ## Troubleshooting: PAM session errors

-If the PAM authentication doesn't work and you see errors for `login:session-auth`, or similar, considering updating to a more recent version of jupyterhub and disabling the opening of PAM sessions with `c.PAMAuthenticator.open_sessions=False`.
+If the PAM authentication doesn't work and you see errors for `login:session-auth`, or similar, consider updating to a more recent [version of jupyterhub](https://readthedocs.org/projects/jupyterhub/) and disabling the opening of PAM sessions with `c.PAMAuthenticator.open_sessions=False`.